OPPORTUNITY FOR DESIGN

 After users add their favorites, they need a centralized place to view and manage them.
 I explored how we could display favorited resources across various campuses seamlessly.

-I chose the tab bar option, as it avoids overwhelming the user with information for multiple locations on one screen, whilst also minimizing scroll fatigue.
+The tab bar option was chosen as it avoids overwhelming the user with information for multiple locations on one screen, whilst also minimizing scroll fatigue.

 EXPLORATION #3